amplab/training/ampcamp/splash.md

 # Download the example package

 First, download the [Splash Example package](https://github.com/zhangyuc/splash/blob/master/examples/SplashExample.tar.gz?raw=true) and extract it at any directory.
 The source code locates at `/src/main/scala/`.
 The Splash library file is at `/lib/`, which puts Splash in your project classpath.

 For your convenience, we have provided a pre-built JAR named `splashexample.jar` in the root of the `splash` directory.
-To recompile the code with changes, `cd` into the directory where you extract the package and type:
+To recompile the code after making changes, type:

 {% highlight bash %}
 ../sbt/sbt package